What type of forklift do you need?

 Electric forklifts for hire aren’t designed to hold a lot of weight generally having a max capacity of 5 tonnes.

 Where do you need your forklift hire to go?

 When picking the right forklift for your job you need to consider the area you are going to have the forklift in.
 We already know that there are specific forklifts for rough terrain but you also need to consider the height and type of space you are in.
 Forklifts often have height requirements due to their design so ensure that you know the height of any low passage or doorways it will need to pass through.

-Now your ready to hire a forklift for your job
+Now you're ready to hire a forklift for your job

-Once you've considered the type of forklift, the weight class of the forklift and where the forklift will need to go you’re ready to call a hire service provider.
-The question we’ve just helped you answer are standard questions a hire company would ask to ensure they have the machine you need.
-As always, the more information you can provide the easier it is for both yourself and the hire company. iSeekplant.com.au has a wide range of forklift suppliers across Australia, do a search now to see who’s in our area.
+Once you've considered the type of forklift, the weight class of the forklift and where the forklift will need to go, you’re ready to call a hire service provider.
+The questions we’ve just helped you answer are standard questions a hire company would ask to ensure they have the machine you need.
+As always, the more information you can provide the easier it is for both yourself and the hire company.

 Here at iSeekplant, we have a wide range of forklift suppliers across Australia, ranging from Brisbane, Sydney and Melbourne to Canberra, Adelaide, Darwin and Perth.
 Check out our range of forklifts for hire today to secure the forklift machine for your job!

 Subscribe to iSeekplant's Flapping Mouth blog below to keep up to date with all the latest construction and plant hire news and projects!